andrewdisley/tlicycling-static/src/posts/chairman’s-report-2023.md

 It only remains for me as Chairman to thank every one of our Members for their participation in and administration of our races and the executives for their tireless support during\
 during 2023.

-Our progress has been remarkable and we will continue to chase every opportunity to assist in any way those members wishing to promote races.\
+Our progress has been remarkable and we will continue to chase every opportunity to assist in any way those members wishing to promote races.

 Thank you all and on behalf of “the Management” offer our sincerest wishes to all members for a Merry Christmas and a Happy New Year.

 Best regards\
 Graham Weigh\
 Chairman\
-TLI Cycling Ltd.
+TLI Cycling Ltd